f4z3r/k8s-workshop/day1/README.md

 >
 >     127.0.0.1   sb-demo.localhost

-After the pipeline has deployed everything, it should also be visible on the Kubernetes dashboard.
+After everything is deployed, it should also be visible on the Kubernetes dashboard.
 Note that all objects relating to our application are placed in the `demo` namespace within the cluster.

 #### Resilience